red5pro/streaming-html5/src/page/sm-mixer/gridMixerCompositionStreamManagerProxy/README.md

 2. [3x3 Grid](../../sample-mixer-pages/3x3): A 3x3 grid that can compose up to 9 streams
 3. [NxN Grid](../../sample-mixer-pages/nxn): A NxN grid that can compose several streams and resize as the streams are added to it.

 Additionally, the 3x3 and 2x2 grids can be used together to create compositions of compositions.
-See [compositions of compositions](todo link does not exist yet).

 Before using the testbed publish one or more live streams as follows:
 1. Open the `Red5 Pro Testbed Settings Page`, set Web App to `mixertestbeds`.
 In the same page, scroll to the Mixer Specific section and set the `Backend WebSocket For Compositions` endpoint to point to the [WebSocket server](../../../../backend-mixer-testbeds)